 We are about to get started, Again, we assume that you are freely choosing to participate by being here today.
 As a reminder, you may leave at any time if you change your mind about being here or if you simply decide you want to leave.
 We are about to begin the questions so if you’d like to discontinue before we get started; you are welcome to leave now with no consequences.

 Are there any questions before we start?

-CCN Focus Group Questions Questions

 CCN Focus Group Questions

 1. How do you learn about services available for people with disabilities?

 a.
 How do you find out about other helpful resources in your community?